ldecaro/cdk-fargate-bg/README.md

 ![Architecture](/imgs/cross-account.png)

-First, bootstrap CDK in the account where the Toolchain and Api will be deployed. **Even if the CDK has already been bootstrapped in the account we need to start by running the script below (one-time).**

 1. Define accounts
 ```
-export TOOLCHAIN_ACCT=111111111111
+export TOOLCHAIN_ACCT=111111111111 #where the toolchain will be deployed
-export ALPHA_ACCT=222222222222
+export ALPHA_ACCT=222222222222 #where the alpha microservice will be deployed
-export BETA_ACCT=333333333333
+export BETA_ACCT=333333333333 #where the beta microservice will be deployed
 ```

 2. Bootstrap accounts and add the AWS CodeDeploy cross-account role in the remote accounts with the correct trust

 ```
+#Even if the CDK has already been bootstrapped in the account you need to start
+#by running the script below ONCE for all the pipelines

+#configure CLI to use credentials for $TOOLCHAIN_ACCT
 ./cdk-bootstrap-deploy-to.sh $TOOLCHAIN_ACCT us-east-1

+#configure CLI to use credentials for $ALPHA_ACCT
 ./cdk-bootstrap-deploy-to.sh $ALPHA_ACCT us-east-1 --trust $TOOLCHAIN_ACCT

+#configure CLI to use credentials for $BETA_ACCT
 ./cdk-bootstrap-deploy-to.sh $BETA_ACCT us-east-1 --trust $TOOLCHAIN_ACCT
 ```